The Hungry Bites

 Start with one third of a cup honey, taste and adjust the sweetness by adding more to your liking.

-You can also mix a couple tablespoons of granola or nuts for more filling popsicles.
+You can also mix a couple tablespoons of crashed homemade oatmeal bars recipe (granola bars) or nuts for more filling popsicles.

 If you like this recipe, Pin it!